Outrage after bloody day for Afghan journalists - Journal du Cameroun

 The attacks came days after the Taliban began a spring offensive, in an apparent rejection of a peace talks overture by the Afghan government.

-Afghanistan was last year ranked the third most dangerous country in the world for journalists by Reporters Without Borders (RSF) and on Monday the watchdog urged the international community to guard the media from future attacks.
+Last year, RSF ranked Afghanistan the third most dangerous country in the world for journalists, and on Monday the watchdog urged the international community to guard the media from future attacks.

 “It is high time that the UN send a strong signal to the international community and to local protagonists by appointing a Special Representative for the protection of journalists,” the group’s chief Christophe Deloire said.

-Human Rights Watch also warned that a deliberate attack on civilians was a “war crime”, adding in a statement Tuesday: “Journalists have long paid a high price for covering Afghanistan’s armed conflict.”
+Human Rights Watch also warned that a deliberate attack on civilians was a “war crime,” adding: “Journalists have long paid a high price for covering Afghanistan’s armed conflict.”

 RSF said that since 2016, it has recorded the killings of 34 journalists in Afghanistan.